Updated: January, 2023

-Westerners moving to Bangkok, Thailand often want to know what’s the rent of an average apartment in Bangkok.
-That’s actually not an easy question to answer as there are all types of apartment for all types of budget, depending on how much you want to spend on rent and where you want to live.
+Westerners moving to Bangkok, Thailand often want to know what is the rental cost of an average apartment in Bangkok.
+That is actually not an easy question to answer as there are all types of apartment for all types of budget, depending on how much you want to spend on rent and where you want to live.

 For a breakdown of each apartment rental type though, and the average cost you can expect to pay, read on.

-4,000 Baht Per Month or Less – For 4,000 baht per month, approximately $135, there are varies options for renting an apartment in Bangkok, Thailand.
+7,000 Baht Per Month or Less – For 7,000 baht per month (usually that low if you sign a 6-12 month contract) or approximately $205 or less, there are varies options for renting an apartment in Bangkok, Thailand.

-Between 2,500-4,000 baht per month ($84-$120) will rent you a one room ‘apartment’ in a Thai-style building.
+Between 4,000 to 7,000 baht per month ($118-$205) will rent you a one room ‘apartment’ in a Thai-style building.
 The buildings are usually clean and well taken care of, and some have security too.
-However, your ‘apartment’ will be a one-room box with a Thai-style bathroom.
+However, your ‘apartment’ will usually be a one-room box with a Thai-style bathroom.

-A Thai-style bathroom is one where the shower head isn’t separated from the rest of the bathroom.
-This means it wets the entire bathroom, including toilet and sink, when you shower under it and you’ll be paddling for a couple of hours afterwards every time you go into the bathroom, until the water has time to drain.
-(Personally, I couldn’t live with a Thai-style bathroom for longer than a couple of days, but a lot of westerners in Bangkok do).
+A Thai-style bathroom is one where the shower head is not separated from the rest of the bathroom.
+This means it wets the entire bathroom, including toilet and sink, when you shower under it and you will be paddling for a couple of hours afterwards every time you go into the bathroom, until the water has time to drain.

 These rental apartments in Bangkok always come fully furnished.

-4,000 baht per month can also get you a 4-room townhouse in what the Thais call a ‘moobaan’, a sub-division, if you’re willing to live out in the boonies, a long way from downtown Bangkok.
+7,000 baht per month can also get you a 4-room townhouse in what the Thais call a ‘moobaan’, a sub-division, if you are willing to live out in the boonies, a long way from downtown Bangkok.

-These are unfurnished though, usually, so you’ll have to spend a few hundred or a few thousand dollars outfitting the place – which is fine, if you plan on being in Bangkok permanently.
+These are usually unfurnished though, so you will have to spend a few hundred or a few thousand dollars outfitting the place – which is fine, if you plan on being in Bangkok long-term or permanently.

-These are all in the suburbs though, as there’s little in this price range in downtown Bangkok, unless again, you want a one-room box.
+These are all in the suburbs though, as there is little in this price range in downtown Bangkok, unless again, you are happy enough living in a one-room box.

 These will all be in western-style buildings with nice bathrooms, kitchen facilities and laundry facilities, as well as cable TV and internet access.